Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 The sensors are currently running in the Marburg Open Forest at the reference station *Grubenwiese* in a measuring campaign for calibration purposes.
 For a convenient overview please have a look at the ecowitt dashboard (need account).
 You will find 5 minutes measuements.
 Five minutes live data is available at the Ecowitt cloud [Station 1](https://www.ecowitt.net/home/index?id=20163), [Station 2](https://www.ecowitt.net/home/index?id=20164), [Station 3](https://www.ecowitt.net/home/index?id=20166), [Station 4](https://www.ecowitt.net/home/index?id=20141) and [Station 5](https://www.ecowitt.net/home/index?id=20243).
 The the high resolution two minutes raw live data is available at [sensingbiodiversity](http://137.248.191.215:1527/) server.

-*Note*: The calibration phase was completed on July 12 (2020).
-The stations will be transferred to the Core Study Trees within the next weekAt this stage, the data have not been checked or validated in any way.
+**Note**: The calibration phase was completed on July 12 (2020).
+The stations will be transferred to the Core Study Trees within the next week.
+At this stage, the data have not been checked or validated in any way.
 {: .notice--danger}

 ## 3D Sensor Deployment